Image Processing in Driverless AI¶

 The Image Vectorizer transformer utilizes TensorFlow pre-trained ImageNet models to convert a column with an image path or URI to an embeddings (vector) representation that is derived from the last global average pooling layer of the model.
 The resulting vector is then used for modeling in Driverless AI.

 There are several options in the Expert Settings panel that let you configure the Image Vectorizer transformer.
 This panel is available from within the experiment page above the Scorer knob.
-Refer to Image Settings for more information on these options.
+For more information on expert settings in DAI, refer to Understanding Expert Settings.

 Notes: